microsoft/powerbi-desktop-samples/item-schemas/README.md

 The schemas can be used in external application development or as a direct reference "$schema" when editing the metadata files in a text editor like Visual Studio Code.

-To learn more, see [Editing JSON with Visual Studio Code](https://code.visualstudio.com/docs/languages/json).

 # Report schemas

 Within the [Report schemas folder](./report/README.md), you will find JSON schemas for the Report metadata files.